RLMP44/RLMP44/README.md

 I am a Full-Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> based in Japan.

-- :telescope: I’m looking to join a company where I can put my skills to use and develop them further.
+- :telescope: I’m always looking to put my skills to use and develop them further.

 - :seedling: I'm currently exploring new languages and techniques by building exciting new apps!